jacobrose-dev/snippets/README.md

 * Anybody can use any portion of this code, for any reason; *forever*.

 There is zero licensing attached to any of these "snippets", but credit is appreciated if you feel this has helped you.
-If you wish to credit me, please copy this next line, replacing the filenames with a Pythonic list of filenames used:
+If you wish to credit me, please copy this next line, replacing the filenames with a Pythonic list of filenames used.

 Jacob Rose, jacob.r.rose96@gmail.com - [filename, filename, filename, etc.]